OpenTurbineCoDe/OpenTurbineCoDe/README.md

-# Open Turbine Test Cases
+# Open Turbine Co-Design

+## Installation / Configuration

+Make sure you `pip installed` the following dependencies:
+- ...

+Adapt `config.json` to specify the path to your OpenFAST executable.

+For this module to work, the root folder of `OpenTurbineCoDe` should be in your `PYTHONPATH`.

+## TODO
+ - [ ] license
+ - [ ] consider using git lfs for managing cgns files

+## Models
-This repository gathers a collection of test cases for the ARPA-E Atlantis project on Open Turbine control Co-Design.
+This folder gathers a collection of test cases for the ARPA-E Atlantis project on Open Turbine control Co-Design (originally part of OpenTurbineTestCases).

 Folders are organized as follows:
 - level 0: reference turbine